prabhu3095-zz/scrap-code/README.md

 # Scrap The Code

 Scraps and stores the best solution code for a given problem code from codechef.com in a text file.
 Code has been written in Python using Selenium, Requests and BeautifulSoup libraries.
+The program takes PROBLEM CODE(as on codechef.com) of the problem as the input, scraps the best solution for that problem from codechef.com and stores it in a text file named as code_problemcode.txt.